 |Feel afraid of your partner ||Criticizes and humiliates|

 |Avoid certain topiсs afraid that they will make a partner angry||Constantly checks up|

 |Feel that you do everything wrong for your partner||Ignores or belittles victim’s opinions or achievements|

 |Feel guilty for the partner’s aggressive behavior ||Blames others for their own aggressive behavior|

 |Feel embarrassed when friends and family see how a partner treats their victim||Keeps you from communicating with your family and friends|

-|Feel that a partner may hurt a victim if they decide to leave||Threatens to do harm to the victim, family or themselves|
+|Feel that a partner may hurt a victim if they decide to leave||Threatens to harm the victim, family, or themselves|

 |Feel to be treated more like a sex object or a property rather than a personality||Destroys the property or forces to have sex|